fishd72/diy-pikvm/README.md

 **EDIT:** I see [thepihut](https://thepihut.com/search?q=Flex+Cable+for+Raspberry+Pi+Camera&narrow_by=&sort_by=relevency&page=1) do 50mm or 100mm FPC cables (instead of the stock 150mm one) so I might try these.
 **FURTHER EDIT:** So, I tried a 50mm FPC for this aaaaaannnndddd.... it isn't long enough.
 90mm version on it's way.
-**ADDITIONAL FURTHER EDIT:** 90mm version works perfectly, it's still a bit too long but better than the 150mm version
+**ADDITIONAL FURTHER EDIT:** ~~90mm version works perfectly, it's still a bit too long but better than the 150mm version~~ **EVEN MORE EDITS:** Not sure what happened but my apologies, the 90MM FPC I linked to does NOT work.
+The CSI bridge requires an FPC cable that has connectors on opposite sides of the cable and that 90mm one has them on the same side.
+This prevented my Pi from booting, so not sure how I tested that.
+I put the original 150mm cable back in for now.

 ### Case